 The whole process is soothing and calming and healing.

-Try pottery as a new hobby you can engage in for anxiety or depression.
+Try pottery as a new hobby you can engage in to boost your mental health and ease anxiety, and stress, and help lift depression.

 If you would love to learn any of these artistic skills, just enroll in a class.